Coenzyme Q10: benefits, dosage, contraindications

 Coenzyme Q10 Supplementation for the Reduction of Oxidative Stress: Clinical Implications in the Treatment of Chronic Diseases

-Cardiovascular Diseases ✪✪✪✪✪
+Cardiovascular diseases ✪✪✪✪✪

 Posologie